sensu/sensu-docs/content/sensu-enterprise/3.1/integrations/pagerduty.md

 routing_key  |
 -------------|------
-description  | The PagerDuty integration key to use when creating and resolving incidents. required     | true type         | String example      | {{< highlight shell >}}"routing_key": "r3FPuDvNOTEDyQYCc7trBkymIFcy2NkE"{{< /highlight >}}
+description  | The PagerDuty integration key to use when creating and resolving incidents. _NOTE: If you're using an integration key for PagerDuty's Events API v1, you can continue to use `service_key` instead of `routing_key`._ required     | true type         | String example      | {{< highlight shell >}}"routing_key": "r3FPuDvNOTEDyQYCc7trBkymIFcy2NkE"{{< /highlight >}}